howdyai/botkit/packages/docs/core.md

 * [controller.publicFolder()](reference/core.md#publicfolder)
 * [controller.plugins](reference/core.md#properties-and-accessors)

-## Middlwares
+## Middlewares

 Botkit middleware functions can be used to inspect and modify messages as they pass through.
 There are a few types of middleware in the Botkit universe:

-* Botkit middleware - changes the way Botkit itself handles messages
+* Botkit middleware - change the way Botkit itself handles messages
-* BotBuilder adapter middleware - changes the way the platform translation layer handles messages
+* BotBuilder adapter middleware - change the way the platform translation layer handles messages
-* Webserver middleware - changes the way the web server handles requests
+* Webserver middleware - change the way the web server handles requests

-### Bokit Middleware
+### Botkit Middleware

 Middleware can do things like:
 * Log information about incoming and outgoing activity for debugging, analytics or other services